Restaurant industry scrambles for solutions as Trump cuts off stimulus talks

 With a restaurant industry that has shed millions of jobs since the pandemic started, and is expected to lose $240 billion this year, some never expected the government to bail them out.
 “I gave up on the idea that anyone was coming to save us as an industry back in April,” Ian Boden, chef and owner of the Shack in Staunton, Va., wrote on Facebook.
 “We like always are on our own.”

+Bobby Stuckey, co-founder of the Frasca Hospitality Group with restaurants in Denver and Boulder, Colo., sent an email statement to The Post, saying, “I have received countless texts from people in the industry who are crushed by this news.
+The uncertainty is killer for many businesses who have been accumulating tons of debt for months.
+With colder temperatures making outdoor dining impossible, no vaccine in sight and rising positivity rates in many states, many restaurant owners have no choice but to close.”

-Trump tweeted “immediately after I win, we will pass a major Stimulus Bill that focuses on hardworking Americans and Small Business,” but the president is trailing in the polls.
-Many speculated that, should Trump lose, an economic stimulus package may not arrive until after Joe Biden is inaugurated in January.
+It’s hard for restaurateurs to know exactly where the Trump administration stands on a stimulus package, particularly after the president reversed course again late Tuesday in a string of tweets, saying he was ready to sign a stimulus package for Americans and small business.
+Trump previously said that “immediately after I win, we will pass a major Stimulus Bill that focuses on hardworking Americans and Small Business,” but he is also trailing in the polls.
+Many speculated that, should Trump lose, an economic stimulus package may not arrive until after Joe Biden is inaugurated in January,

+“There’s been no indication right now whether or not in a lame duck session, he would pass" a relief bill, said Colicchio.
+"You would think that the Republicans, even post-election, would want to have some sort of win, and they can say they pushed this through.
+But who knows?”

-The office of Rep. Earl Blumenauer (D-Ore.), who introduced the original Restaurants Act, did not immediately comment on whether he and the bipartisan coalition of lawmakers who back his proposal would push for passage of the restaurant revitalization fund on its own, separate from a relief bill.
+Rep. Earl Blumenauer (D-Ore.), who introduced the original Restaurants Act, said he’s still working with colleagues on both sides of the aisle to get legislation passed in the House and Senate.

 Read more on Voraciously: